 Banteay Samre - Often overlooked, Banteay Samre is a larger temple that looks stunning in the late afternoon light.

 Preah Khan - Preah Khan features spectacular trees and roots overtaking ancient structures, rivaling Ta Prohm.
-The temple’s delicate carvings and unique two-story construction on high columns are highlights.
+The temple’s delicate carvings and unique two-story construction, a rarity in Khmer architecture, are highlights.
 The guide will assist in navigating the grounds.

 Pre Rup - The day concludes with a sunset at Pre Rup temple, built in 967 AD and dedicated to Shiva.
-Constructed of bricks, it offers a beautiful end to the day.
+Constructed of bricks, it offers a stunning view.

 Sunrise at Angkor Wat, Rolous Group, Floating Village and Handicraft Center